libredeb/lightpad/README.md

 ## Dynamic Background (optional feature)

 LighPad added a new feature, now you can use a custom background of your choice.
-You can add any wallpaper or image strictly under some of the following path/files and lightpad will use them, prioritizing the JPG format):
+You can add any wallpaper or image strictly under some of the following path/files and lightpad will use them (prioritizing the JPG format):
 > `$HOME/.lightpad/background.jpg`

 > `$HOME/.lightpad/background.png`